-A locale may be thought of as a number of storage cells, into which such accessed objects are placed.)
+A locale may be thought of as a number of storage cells, into which such accessed objects are placed.} c) An "environ" is either empty, or is composed of an environ and a locale.

-(The terminal metaproductions of the metanotions "DEC", "LAB" and "FIELD" (or of the more frequently used "PROP", which includes them all) are all of the form 'QUALITY TAX'.
-These "properties" are used in the syntax and semantics concerned with nests and locales in order to associate, in a particular situation, some quality with that 'TAX'.} c) An "environ" is either empty, or is composed of an environ and a locale.
+{The terminal metaproductions of the metanotions "DEC", "LAB" and "FIELD" (or of the more frequently used "PROP", which includes them all) are all of the form 'QUALITY TAX'.
+These "properties" are used in the syntax and semantics concerned with nests and locales in order to associate, in a particular situation, some quality with that 'TAX'.} d) A "scene" S is an object which is composed of a construct C {1.1.3.2.e} and an environ E. C is said to be the construct, and E the environ, "of" S.

-[Hence, each environ is derived from a series of other environs, stemming ultimately from the empty "primal environ" in which the program is elaborated (2.2.2.a).]
+{Hence, each environ is derived from a series of other environs, stemming ultimately from the empty "primal environ" in which the program is elaborated (2.2.2.a).}